openbraininstitute/brain-indexer/docs/intro.rst

 There are three executables

-* ``spatial-index-circuit`` is convenient for indexing both segments and synpses when the circuit is defined in a SONATA circuit configuration file.
+* ``brain-indexer-circuit`` is convenient for indexing both segments and synpses when the circuit is defined in a SONATA circuit configuration file.
 Therefore, if you already have a circuit config files, this is the right command to use.

-    .. command-output:: spatial-index-circuit --help
+    .. command-output:: brain-indexer-circuit --help

-* ``spatial-index-nodes`` is convenient for indexing segments if one wants to specify the paths of the input files directly.
+* ``brain-indexer-nodes`` is convenient for indexing segments if one wants to specify the paths of the input files directly.

-    .. command-output:: spatial-index-nodes --help
+    .. command-output:: brain-indexer-nodes --help

-* ``spatial-index-synapses`` like ``spatial-index-nodes`` but for synapses.
+* ``brain-indexer-synapses`` like ``brain-indexer-nodes`` but for synapses.

-    .. command-output:: spatial-index-synapses --help
+    .. command-output:: brain-indexer-synapses --help

 Large Indexes
 ~~~~~~~~~~~~~
-SpatialIndex implements Multi-Indexing for indexing large circuits.
+brain-indexer implements Multi-Indexing for indexing large circuits.

 Multi indexes subdivide the volume to be indexed into small subvolumes and uses
 MPI to create subindexes for each of these subvolumes.
 More information can be